Pinqua/Netflix-Clone/README.md

 - User authentication + sign in with Google
 - UI almost similar to Netflix
 - User can view movie/series info and trailer if available
-- User can search a movie or series
+- User can search for movies/series

 ## Environment Variables